 The COVID-19 pandemic has caused large scale disruption and adverse economic conditions, the impact of which continues to evolve as at the date of authorisation of the Group's financial statements.
-Whilst the pandemic has impacted most sectors of the economy in different ways (both positive and negative), the Group's operations were most notably affected by a reduction in turnover during the financial year.
-Despite this reduction in turnover, management were able to successfully implement various operating efficiencies and manage the working capital position of the Group, the impact of which resulted in the Group recognising underlying EBITDA of \$9,533,645 (2020: \$7,275,566) and net operating cash inflows of \$5,816,410 (2020: \$5,324,745) for the financial year ended 30 June 2021.
+Whilst the pandemic has impacted most sectors of the economy in different ways (both positive and negative), the Group's operations were less effected this year compared to last financial year.
+Management were able to successfully implement various operating efficiencies such as salary reductions and manage the working capital position of the Group during last financial year, and this year most of these salary reductions were brought back up to pre Covid-19 levels, the impact of which resulted in the Group recognising EBITDA of \$4,856,882 (2021: \$9,533,645) and net operating cash inflows of \$4,944,541 (2021: \$5,816,410) for the financial year ended 30 June 2022.